-When varieties of native plants are grouped together, it forms a mini-ecosystem which restores the natural balance of insects that keep each other in check.
+When varieties of native plants are grouped together, it forms a mini-ecosystem.
+This can help restore the natural balance of insects that keep each other in check.

-This has a beneficial effect on birds, butterflies, and beneficial insects to.
+This has a beneficial effect on birds, butterflies, and beneficial insects, too.

 3. May Hold the Key to Future Medicines

 For centuries, herbal remedies have been based on plant life.